nishanthtnoorithaya/Contact-Management-System/README.md

 1. This is a User Interface to Create, Edit, Search and View Contacts.
 2. This is done using only python functions and importing function.
 3. The Python library used here are tkinter,sqlite3, datetime, re module, tkinter messagebox.
-4. This code is Copyrighted only to read and understand the logic.
+4. This code is used only to read and understand the logic.
-   Copying this code is Strictly Prohibited by Nishanth T (Junior Python Developer).
+   Copying this code is Strictly Prohibited by Nishanth T.
+5. © 2021 Copyright Nishanth T (Junior Python Developer).